Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Matthew Van Roswell - RBC Capital Markets LLC

 Yes.
 Good afternoon.
 Two questions.
 First, can you talk about the competitive and pricing environment?
-And then second, can you talk about or provide examples of cross-selling core Envestnet's product into former Yodlee clients?
+And then second, can you talk about or provide examples of cross-selling core Envestnet product into former Yodlee clients?

 Judson T. Bergman - Envestnet, Inc.

-So, the competitive environment on pricing, we've seen that apples-to-apples.
-The pricing from one product to another over time has been very consistent.
+So, the competitive environment on pricing, we've seen that apples-to-apples, the pricing from one product to another over time has been very consistent.
 There's been very little fee decline or degradation if you look at an actively managed, unified managed account with several sleeves of active equity managers and tax overlay.
 Three years ago, that was a 60 plus basis point revenue product, and today it still is.

 Reporting has had very little change.
-Reporting, when we first unbundled that, that's a 1 basis point to 1.5 basis point product, that's was it was three, four years ago, that's what it is today.
-There has been some decline due to competitive pressures in the APM or the advisors portfolio manager offering.
-Advisors have the choice of paying basis points for that technology and services bundle, pay as they go or in some cases, the enterprise, the home office elect to have a much higher minimum amount and ask for a license or a subscription based form of that same service.
+Reporting, when we first unbundled that, that's a 1 basis point to 1.5 basis point product.
+That's was it was three, four years ago; that's what it is today.
+There's been some decline due to competitive pressures in the APM or the advisors portfolio manager offering.
+Advisors have the choice of paying basis points for that technology and services bundle, pay as they go or in some cases, the enterprise, the home office elect to have a much higher minimum amount and opts for a license or a subscription based form of that same service.

 The drivers of the gross fee rates decline can almost entirely be explained by the movement from active investment management to passive investment management.
 And in the last quarter, you'll see that we have results much like the industry.
-The industry I think had reported by (37:13) was something like $650 billion of net flows into passive and significant net flows out of active – I'm sorry, $130 billion of net flows into passive and about $8 billion of net outflows, out of active.
+The industry I think had reported by Cerulli was something like $650 billion of net flows into passive and significant net flows out of active – I'm sorry, $130 billion of net flows into passive and about $8 billion of net outflows, out of active.
 So that's a primary factor.
 Another primary factor is the account mix moving away from more full fiduciary solutions and relatively more advisors portfolio manager and reporting solutions.
 So that's an example of the competitive pricing pressure.

 With respect to the services that Envestnet is offering to Yodlee's client base, we recently announced one of the three or four largest wealth management firms, that was engaged in adopting a joint offering, which was the Yodlee's data aggregation capability, their personal financial management apps, fortified by Envestnet's data integrity and reconciliation efforts and announced that, talked about it.
 I think you'll remember when we talked about that, we also identified a large insurance company, a Yodlee client as well as a Canadian bank, a Yodlee client where we have added to the services that are being offered to that client by offering either data reconciliation or performance analytics.
 And we expect that, that's going to continue.